RetroDECK/ES-DE/USERGUIDE.md

 This will fill the entire screen surface but will possibly break the aspect ratio of the image.

+**Display game info overlay**

+This will display an overlay in the bottom left corner, showing the game name and the game system name.

 **Render scanlines** _(OpenGL renderer only)_

 Whether to use a shader to render scanlines on top of the images.